-We almost never see large animals on hiking trips during the summer months, every few trips you may find an elk.
+We almost never see large animals on hiking trips, every few trips you may find an elk.
 If you are interested in wildlife check out the Wildlife Tours.
 Limited to 4 guests and children 12 and up.

 Most trips are best if we start between 4am - 6am, the earlier the better.
 Hiking Tours are only available in the mornings due to the high risk of thunderstorms.
 Winter Hiking Tours are often on hard pack snow and icy trails where we need ice cleats and poles which are provided.

 Every trail in Rocky Mountain is uphill and rocky so each trip is detailed with a scale of difficulty.
 Also noted is round trip distance.
 Faster hikers can do the Medium difficulty hikes in 4 hours.